-The Company believes that it has meritorious defenses with respect to this case and intends to defend the case vigorously.
-At the present time, management is not in a position to determine whether the resolution of this case will have a material adverse effect on either the consolidated financial position of the Company or the Company's results of operations in any future reporting period.
+The Company believes that it has meritorious defenses with respect to these cases and intends to defend the cases vigorously.
+At the present time, management is not in a position to determine whether the resolution of these cases will have a material adverse effect on either the consolidated financial position of the Company or the Company's results of operations in any future reporting period.